sunnylam13/gap_fill_make_021918_1/docs/scratch.md

 Get the user input folder with list of numbered files.

+Get the number of files in the folder.

 Get the user input on where they want to insert the gap.

 Will it be between 1 and 2 or 5 and 6?